 I’ve flown Delta for years both domestically and internationally.
 After a terrible experience with the airline more than a decade ago, they have, at long last, redeemed themselves in my eyes.
 I was trying to book Wi-Fi and a seat upgrade on my recent flight to Phoenix, but Delta’s website wasn’t responding.
 I ended up getting double charged and spending more than an hour on the phone with different agents trying to fix the issue.
 I was pretty frustrated and requested to speak with a manager.
 Enter Tony. 🙂

-Tony came to the rescue, and not only took care of my credit but upgraded me to Delta Comfort+ for my flight out (I was flying alone to Phoenix), and he was kind enough to upgrade Mike and me on our return flight (we were flying together on our way back to NYC).
+Tony came to the rescue, and not only took care of my credit but upgraded me to Delta Comfort+ for my flight out (I was flying alone to Phoenix), and he was kind enough to upgrade me on my return flight.
 In case you haven’t tried it, Delta Comfort provides four more inches of leg room, unlimited snacks and beverages (alcoholic too) as well as priority boarding and a dedicated overhead compartment.
 Prices vary but could be as little as $60 more on a short flight.
 The upgrade costs less if you purchase in advance than if you buy on the plane.
 After you fly Delta Comfort+, there’s almost no going back to coach.
 I don’t know who or where Tony is, but I can’t thank him enough.